ryandejaegher/hugo-starter/content/articles/how-to-make-wavy-transitions-squarespace-7.1.md

 twitter_title = ""

 +++
-At some point after designing some Squarespace site you’ve probably noticed that your designs are falling into a pattern.
+At some point after designing some Squarespace sites you’ve probably noticed that your designs are falling into a pattern.

 Your site design is starting to feel “**blocky**".